kdave/btrfs-progs/Documentation/btrfs-inspect-internal.rst

         --sort MODE
                 sort by a column (ascending):

-                MODE is a coma separated list of:
+                MODE is a comma separated list of:

                         *devid* - by device id (default, with pstart)